 Look for the coverage gaps between your auto policy and your employer’s policy.

-Doing this will let you know if there are instances that you’re not covered.
+Doing this will let you know if there are instances in which you’re not covered.
 If you know these, then you may be able to purchase or buy coverages to supplement your policy.
 After all, it is best to drive worry-free knowing that everything would get covered.

 Inquire if your insurance company provides ride-share coverage